-Let's face it, our kids (and some of us adults) can't live without our phones & tablets.
-But while you might initially get some resistence, there are a lot of benefits of limiting screen time.
+Let’s face it, our kids can’t live without their phones & tablets.
+But as a parent, I’ve wondered why should parents limit screen time and what are the benefits of limiting screen time?

 The benefits of limiting screen time include helping kids be more physically active, reducing developmental & behavioral issues like ADHD, helping kids connect more with others and be more present to the world around them.